jamienguyen215/OpenSky-ETL-Pipeline/README.md

 `ORDER BY flight_count DESC;`

 ## Dashboard
 - The Power BI dashboard provides a visual summary of the data.
-The following screenshots show key metrics and visualizations, such as flight counts by airport.
+The following screenshot shows key metrics and visualizations, such as flight counts by airport.

 ![Power BI Dashboard](OpenSky-ETL-PowerBI-Dashboard-screenshot.png)

 ## Project Limitations